smootheFiets/OneClickBAG/README.md

 Quick JOSM presets for BAG imports that work with a single click.
 If you don't know what BAG imports are, this preset is probably not for you.
 Also: `bagChecks.validator.mapcss` providing validator checks useful for maintaining the BAG import in NL.

 #### Tagging preset
 'Is er nog': to be used on buildings that are still visible in PDOK, although they've been deleted from the BAG.
-Replaces `ref:bag` with `ref:bag:old`, and sets `source=BAG;PDOK`, `source:date=2020` (to be updated once PDOK imagery from 2021+  becomes available).
+Replaces `ref:bag` with `ref:bag:old`, and sets `source=BAG;PDOK`, `source:date=2021` (to be updated once PDOK imagery from 2022+  becomes available).
 This preset opens a GUI window, but no user input is requested (nor useful, typically).
 This is due to a technical limitation of JOSM.
+This works reliably for one object at a time.
+With several objects simultaneously, it used to work at some point but no longer appears to (?).

 'Mest': to be used on storage tanks (I mostly see them on farms, hence the name).
 The preset sets `building=storage_tank`, `man_made=storage_tank`.